noumaaaan/Esfuerzo/README.md

 ### What is this repository for? ###

+This is an application that I developed in my final year at University from January - May 2017.
+I have rceently re-involved myself into the project to try and refine my skills, improve this application and potentially deploy to the appstore.
-This repository is to store the swift source code for an iOS application that allows users to create a timetable, track their assignments and stay on top of their studies.
-Available via the iOS appstore from March 2017
+The application is designed for University students and allows users to create a timetable, track their assignments and stay on top of their studies.

 ### Who can I talk to? ###

-If you've got any problems accessing the source code, contact Nouman (mehmoodn@aston.ac.uk).
+Email mail@noumanmehmood.com or visit www.noumanmehmood.com